theeldruin/Writeups/cybercup_vms/active.md

 ![alt text](./img/active11.PNG?raw=true)
 ![alt text](./img/active12.PNG?raw=true)

-We don’t find to this version of Jetty, however to ActiveMQ we have some.
+We didn't found an exploit for this version of Jetty, however to ActiveMQ we have some.
 Let’s read the 40857.txt

 searchsploit -x windows/remote/40857.txt
 ![alt text](./img/active13.PNG?raw=true)